Anime-influenced animation: In advertising

+7-Eleven developed an anime-styled commercial through the collaboration with The Answer Studio, in relation to its ubiquity in Japan.

 The American fast-food Taco Bell advertisement Fry Force has many anime-style features, particularly from Japanese mecha anime Gundam.
 It is shown in many scenes, as Gundam fighting styles have been used.
 At the same time, McDonald's had also created its own anime-styled advertisement, WcDonald's, created through the collaborations of Studio Pierrot.

 The Odyssey Interactive Omega Strikers action sport video game has a heavy anime influence on its launching advertisement video because it was made by the Japanese animation studio Trigger.
 The commercial was made specifically in celebration of the premiere launch of its video game.

 The Bulgarian juice company Florina had anime-style mascots of the juice flavours named Flo Force, advertised in many youth activities.

 Pepsi was featured in commercials and advertisements in the Tiger and Bunny universe, with one particular character, Blue Rose, being frequently depicted as referencing or sponsoring the company in various ways.
-The commercials started off as a meta depiction within the anime series, but the popularity of Blue Rose resulted in these commercials becoming used as actual advertisements in for the titular soda company.
+The commercials started off as a meta depiction within the anime series, but the popularity of Blue Rose resulted in these commercials becoming used as actual advertisements in reality for the titular soda company.

+As part of an advertising campaign for the fourth and final season for the Attack on Titan anime series, an animated commercial was made to sell Snickers bars that were specifically designed to promote the series for a limited time.
+The commercial depicts the main characters fighting against the titular Titans using giant Snickers bars.

 Dragon Ball Z has been referenced in multiple advertisements, including one sponsored by Ford Motor Company, with the particular advertisement named Dragon Car Z, and another sponsored by KFC.

 Fanta sponsored a commercial depicted in the One Piece universe where the characters Monkey D. Luffy and Tony Tony Chopper start rapping about the soda drink.
 This led to eight specific designs being made on the soda bottles that were then marketed and sold in stores for a limited time.

-Windows 7 developed its own advertisement, “Nanami Madobe's Windows 7 Build-It-Yourself PC Commercial!!", which primarily features Japan's titular Windows 7 mascot character, voiced by Nana Mizuki.
+Windows 7 developed its own advertisement, "Nanami Madobe's Windows 7 Build-It-Yourself PC Commercial!!", which primarily features Japan's titular Windows 7 mascot character, voiced by Nana Mizuki.
 The commercial's popularity led to it being sold on DVD.

+In response to the widespread popularity of Kit Kats throughout Japan, an anime-styled commercial was made based on the candy bars to increase its marketing value.